Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-to-ovhcloud/guide.en-gb.md

 - Refer to the [official Velero documentation on backup reference](https://velero.io/docs/v1.16/backup-reference/){.external} to back up your Kubernetes manifests and Persistent Volume Claims (PVCs).
 - Ensure that all backups are successfully stored in your configured OVHcloud Object Storage.

-2. **Pick a flavour and node pool for your new OVHcloud cluster**

-- **Size your worker nodes:** Carefully assess your existing architecture's CPU and RAM requirements and select OVHcloud node flavors that match these specifications.
-- **Replicate network setup:** Ensure your new cluster's network configuration mirrors your original cluster (e.g., private nodes on a private subnet, dedicated outbound gateway).
-- **Choose deployment mode:** Select a deployment mode (e.g., 1AZ or 3AZ) based on your fault tolerance needs and high availability requirements.

 3. **Create your target Kubernetes cluster on OVHcloud**

 - Follow the instructions in the OVHcloud documentation for [creating a Kubernetes cluster](/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster).
 - Choose your preferred deployment mode and proceed with the cluster creation.
 - **Optional:** OVHcloud Professional Services can assist you in creating an Infrastructure-as-Code script for your new Kubernetes deployment using OpenTofu, streamlining the provisioning process.

+4. **Pick a flavour and node pool for your new OVHcloud cluster**

+- **Size your worker nodes:** Carefully assess your existing architecture's CPU and RAM requirements and select OVHcloud node flavors that match these specifications.
+- **Replicate network setup:** Ensure your new cluster's network configuration mirrors your original cluster (e.g., private nodes on a private subnet, dedicated outbound gateway).
+- **Choose deployment mode:** Select a deployment mode (e.g., 1AZ or 3AZ) based on your fault tolerance needs and high availability requirements.

-4. **Deploy Velero Helm chart on the new cluster**
+5. **Deploy Velero Helm chart on the new cluster**

 - On your newly created OVHcloud Kubernetes cluster, deploy the Velero Helm chart.
+To do this, you can follow this [guide](/pages/public_cloud/containers_orchestration/managed_kubernetes/backing-up-cluster-with-velero).
 - Crucially, point Velero to the same OVHcloud S3-compatible endpoint that contains your existing backups.
 This action will automatically make your backup resources available to the new cluster.

-5. **Restore your backups onto the new cluster**
+6. **Restore your backups onto the new cluster**

 - Utilize the Velero CLI to restore all your previous backups onto the new cluster.
 Refer to the Velero [documentation on file system backup](https://velero.io/docs/v1.16/file-system-backup/){.external} for detailed commands.
 - Before restoring, set your application to maintenance mode on the source cluster to prevent data inconsistencies during the transition.